0xV0RT3X/prime-numbers-10m/README.md

-# primes-numbers-10m
+# Prime Numbers Repository

-Repository containing the first 10 million prime numbers
+This repository contains a collection of the first 10 million prime numbers.